chemprop/chemprop/docs/source/notebooks.rst

 Jupyter Notebook Tutorials
 ==========================

-Chemprop's usage within Python scripts is also illustrated by the following Jupyter notebooks:
+Chemprop's usage within Python scripts is also illustrated by the Jupyter notebooks on the following pages.

 .. toctree::
     :maxdepth: 1
+    :hidden:

     training
     predicting